CobBO: Coordinate Backoff Bayesian Optimization with Two-Stage Kernels: Related work

 \section{Related work}

-Given the large body of work on Bayesian optimization~\cite{frazier2018,Brochu2010,shahriari2016}, we summarize the most relevant ones in four topics: high dimensionality, trust regions, hybrid methods and batch sampling.

-\textbf{High dimensionality:} To apply Bayesian optimization in high dimensions, certain assumptions are often imposed on the latent structure.
-Typical assumptions include low dimensional structures and additive structures.
+Certain assumptions are often imposed on the latent structure in high dimensions.
+Typical assumptions include low dimensional embedding and additive structures.
 Their advantages manifest on problems with a low dimension or a low effective dimension.
-However, these assumptions do not necessarily hold for non-separable functions with no redundant dimensions.
+However, these assumptions do not necessarily hold in practice, e.g., for non-separable functions without redundant dimensions.

-\emph{Low dimensional structure:} The black-box function $f$ is assumed to have a low effective dimension~\cite{kushner1964,hemant2014}, e.g., $f(x) = g(\Phi x)$ with some function $g(\cdot)$ and a matrix $\Phi$ of $d\times D, d<<D$.
-A number of different methods have been developed, including random embedding~\cite{ziyu2013,josip2013,ziyuw2016,chuliang2016,chaudhuri2019,miao2019,binois2019}, low-rank matrix recovery~\cite{josip2013,hemant2014}, and learning subspaces by derivative information~\cite{josip2013,eriksson2018}.
-In contrast to existing work on subspace selections, e.g., LineBO~\cite{linebo}, Hashing-enhanced Subspace BO (HeSBO)~\cite{chaudhuri2019} and DROPOUT~\cite{dropoutbo}, CobBO exploits subspace structure from a perspective of block coordinate ascent, independent of the dimensions, different from some algorithms that are suitable for low dimensions, e.g., BADS~\cite{luigi2017}.
+\textbf{Low dimensional embedding:} The function $f$ is assumed to have a low effective dimension~\cite{kushner1964,hemant2014}, e.g., $f(x) = g(\Phi x)$ for a function $g(\cdot)$ and a matrix $\Phi$ of $d\times D, d<<D$.
+It essentially assumes that $f(x)$ does not change along certain directions.
+A variety of methods have been developed, including random embedding~\cite{josip2013,ziyuw2016,chaudhuri2019,binois2019,letham2020}, Hashing-enhanced Subspace BO (HeSBO)~\cite{chaudhuri2019}, and Mahalanobis kernel ALEBO~\cite{letham2020}.
+Since not all the real-world problems fit the low dimensional embedding structure, CobBO is designed to optimize functions without redundant dimensions.
+It exploits the subspace structure, independent of the dimensions.
+Though the embedding-based algorithms and CobBO are based on different assumptions, REMBO~\cite{ziyuw2016} and ALEBO~\cite{letham2020} are compared with CobBO in Section~\ref{ss:alebo}.

-\emph{Additive structure}: A decomposition assumption is often made by $f(x) = \sum_{i=1}^{k}f^{(i)}\left(x_{i} \right)$, with $x_i$ defined over low-dimensional components.
+\textbf{Additive structure}: A decomposition assumption is often made by $f(x) = \sum_{i=1}^{k}f^{(i)}\left(x_{i} \right)$, with $x_i$ defined over low-dimensional components.
 In this case, the effective dimensionality of the model is the largest dimension among all additive groups~\cite{mutny2018}, which is usually small.
-The Gaussian process is structured as an additive model~\cite{elad2013,kandasamy2015}, e.g., projected-additive functions~\cite{chuliang2016}, ensemble Bayesian optimization (EBO)~\cite{wang18aistats}, latent additive structural kernel learning (HDBBO)~\cite{zi2017} and group additive models~\cite{kandasamy2015,chuliang2016}.
-However, learning the unknown structure incurs a considerable computational cost~\cite{chaudhuri2019}, and is not applicable for non-separable functions, for which CobBO can still be applied.
+The Gaussian process is structured as an additive model~\cite{elad2013,kandasamy2015}.
+However, learning the unknown structure incurs a considerable computational cost~\cite{chaudhuri2019}, and is not always applicable for non-separable functions.